 Harold Paul Erickson

-James B. Duke Professor of Medicine
+James B. Duke Distinguished Professor Emeritus

 Appointments and Affiliations

-- James B. Duke Professor of Medicine
+- James B. Duke Distinguished Professor Emeritus

-- Professor of Cell Biology
+- Professor Emeritus of Cell Biology

 - Member of the Duke Cancer Institute